Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 ## Crown & Misery Origin Feats

-These Origin feats are homebrew
+These Origin feats are homebrew.

 ---